 Survival Through Relevance

 Customer needs are evolving at an unprecedented pace, accelerated further by AI.
 Brand loyalty, once earned through familiarity and inertia, is no longer a given.
-Consumers and business buyers alike will leave — quietly and without warning — the moment a more relevant alternative presents itself.
-We have all watched category leaders become cautionary tales within a single decade.
-The organisations that will survive are those that remain fundamentally, demonstrably relevant to the people they serve.
+Consumers and business buyers alike will leave, quietly and without warning, the moment a more relevant alternative presents itself.

 The Competitive Lever

 Product specifications can be copied.
 Pricing can be matched.
 Distribution can be replicated.
-But a deep, institutionalised understanding of your customer — and the ability to organise the entire company around acting on it consistently — is extraordinarily difficult to replicate.
-The firms that master it do not just win business — they become genuinely difficult to displace.
+But a deep, institutionalised understanding of your customer, and the ability to organise the entire company around acting on it consistently, is extraordinarily difficult to replicate.

 Living Your Purpose

-Every organisation of any significance has a purpose, a reason for existing.
+Every organisation of any significance has a purpose.
 Customer centricity provides the operational framework that ensures your actions actually live up to that purpose, with every customer, in every interaction.
 Purpose without operational alignment is just marketing.
 Customer centricity is how you make your purpose real.

 The Hidden Barrier: When Internal Misalignment Costs You the Customer